How to Increase Explosive Power for Boxing and MMA

 Power is the product of force times velocity.
 Increasing either of those variables will result in an increase in power.

 Powerlifters train strictly strength-speed and maximal strength while the broomstick-built fighter trains strictly speed.
-Maybe speed-strength as well.
+Sometimes speed-strength as well.

-However, if the powerlifter trained down the force-velocity curve, and the broomstick-built fighter trained UP the force-velocity curve, both of them would end up increasing their power.
+However, if the powerlifter trained down the force-velocity curve, and the broomstick-built fighter trained UP the force-velocity curve, both of them would increase explosive power.

 If you don’t know, the force-velocity curve shows the relationship between force and velocity.
 It has five training zones that display the different qualities one is working at different intensities.

-As you can see, the higher the intensity, the slower the movement will be performed.
+If you look below, you can see that the higher the intensity, the slower the movement will be performed.
 The lower the intensity, the faster the movement will be performed.

 And if it wasn’t clear, if you stick to training in one zone of the curve, your performance will only increase in that section.

-So, as powerlifters continue to perform one rep max after one rep max, their force production increases, but their muscle contractions get slower and slower.
+So, as powerlifters continue to perform one rep max after one rep max, their force production increases, but they’re strictly training slow muscle contractions.

 If your goal is to increase explosive power, you should be training with lower intensities and moving those weights fast.